UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 1/course_descriptions_session_1.md

 Two weeks of instructor-led live webinars, each lasting 2.5 hours (totaling 20 hours)

-## Production

-Building a model differs significantly from creating a model that is usable by others.
-This course focuses on everything that happens after the model has been put together, specifically addressing machine learning system requirements such as: reliability, scalability, maintainability, and adaptability; feature engineering; model development and deployment; monitoring; and infrastructure and tooling.

-**Learning Outcomes:**

-- Design machine learning systems that are reliable, scalable, maintainable, and adaptable.
-- Apply feature engineering techniques to optimize machine learning models.
-- Deploy machine learning models in production using various strategies.
-- Implement monitoring and alerting systems to troubleshoot and diagnose issues in production.

-**Course Delivery:**

-Two weeks of instructor-led live webinars, each lasting 2.5 hours (totaling 20 hours)

 ## MACHINE LEARNING SOFTWARE FOUNDATIONS CERTIFICATE COURSES (following completion of foundational courses)